-- sign (bool) Whether to sign the built archive(s) via GPG. - dry_run (bool) Skip actual publication step if True.
+- sign (bool) Whether to sign the built archive(s) via GPG. - dry_run (bool) Skip actual publication step (and dry-run actions like signing) if True.

 This also prevents cleanup of the temporary build/dist directories, so you can examine the build artifacts.